|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 REFUNDS FOR WITHDRAWALS

-Complete refund of tuition or cancellation of tuition charges will be made only if the withdrawal form is processed by the end of the second week of classes of the fall and spring semesters or by the third day of summer sessions.
+Complete refund of tuition or cancellation of tuition charges will be made only if the withdrawal form is processed by the end of the second week of classes of the fall and spring semesters or summer sessions.

 Students withdrawing after these periods are responsible for payment of all charges incurred.
 No refund or adjustments of charges will be made for withdrawals after these periods unless specified under the University’s refund policy.
 See the bottom of Tuition and Fees section for Refund Policy.